 Driver Architecture

 The driver handles command dispatch, response construction, session management, and state persistence.
-All cryptographic operations (RSA key generation, HMAC computation, SHA-256 hashing) are performed using the Windows BCrypt API, the same cryptographic subsystem the OS kernel uses internally.
+Cryptographic operations such as RSA key generation, HMAC computation, and SHA-256 hashing use the Windows BCrypt API.

 Signing and Trust Chain

 FlexTPM is production-signed through Microsoft's driver signing infrastructure.
-The signing certificate chains to a Microsoft root CA, which means Windows recognizes the driver as publisher-verified.
-The signature can be independently verified through the standard Windows Authenticode verification path (signtool verify /pa).
+The signing certificate chains to a Microsoft root CA, so Windows recognizes the driver through the standard publisher verification path.

-The driver binary is timestamped via RFC 3161 to ensure signature validity beyond the certificate lifetime.
-The installer is separately signed with the same publisher identity.
+The driver binary is timestamped via RFC 3161 so signature validity is preserved beyond certificate lifetime.
+The installer is signed separately with the same publisher identity.

 TPM 2.0 Command Coverage

 FlexTPM implements the TPM 2.0 command set as defined in the TCG TPM Library Specification.
-The implementation covers 276 individual commands across 9 validation categories, including:
+The implementation covers 276 command checks across 9 validation categories, including:

 Attestation Surface

 The driver provisions a complete attestation environment on first boot.
-This includes owner hierarchy establishment, endorsement key generation with an X.509 certificate at the TCG-standard NV index, and a TCG event log (WBCL) with proper Spec ID header, platform measurements, separator events, and boot boundary markers.
+This includes owner hierarchy establishment, endorsement key generation, a TCG-standard certificate location, and a Windows-compatible event log.

 State Persistence

-TPM state (hierarchy auth values, persistent objects, NV indices, clock counters, PCR snapshots) is encrypted and persisted to disk.
-The encryption key is derived from machine-specific hardware identifiers, binding TPM state to the physical system.
-This prevents offline extraction of TPM state from disk images or migration between machines.
+TPM state is encrypted and persisted to disk.
+The encryption key is derived from machine-specific hardware identifiers, binding TPM state to the system and preventing migration between machines.

 Platform Compatibility